Massive quantum systems as interfaces of quantum mechanics and gravity: Consolidating quantum mechanics and gravity

-An alternative approach to describe a harmonic oscillator in the presence of a gravitational field beyond the Newtonian approximation is to use a Klein-Gordon equation and the Klein-Gordon inner product which, as introduced in the section above, are compatible with both general relativity and quantum physics.
-The Klein-Gordon equation describes a scalar field in a curved the spacetime, however, a single particle (such as an atom) in the presence of the gravitational field of a spherical mass can be described by restricting the solutions to the single particle sector and using the Schwartzchild metric~\cite{marzlin1995dipole, sonnleitner2018mass, schwartz2019post2, huimann2020quantum}.
+An alternative approach to describe a harmonic oscillator in the presence of a gravitational field beyond the Newtonian approximation is to use a Klein-Gordon equation and the Klein-Gordon inner product, which, as introduced in the section above, are compatible with both general relativity and quantum physics.
+The Klein-Gordon equation describes a scalar field in curved spacetime.
+However, a single particle (such as an atom) in the presence of the gravitational field of a spherical mass can be described by restricting the solutions to the single particle sector and using the Schwarzschild metric~\cite{marzlin1995dipole, sonnleitner2018mass, schwartz2019post2, huimann2020quantum}.
 The problem with this approach is that the Klein-Gordon equation does not have a trapping potential term.

-A solution to this was proposed in~\cite{huimann2020quantum} by designing an effective spacetime metric that included not only the external gravitational field but additionally, mimicked the relevant features of an oscillating trapping potential.
+A solution to this was proposed in~\cite{huimann2020quantum} by designing an effective spacetime metric that included not only the external gravitational field but also mimicked the relevant features of an oscillating trapping potential.
 The effective metric reduces to the Newtonian potential in the non-relativistic approximation, and the equation reduces to the Schrödinger equation of a harmonic oscillator in the presence of Newtonian gravity.
-However, solving the equation beyond this approximation is very challenging and only some solutions in special cases are possible.
+However, solving the equation beyond this approximation is very challenging, and only some solutions are possible in special cases.

-An alternative approach which also uses a restriction of the dynamics to the single particle sector, considers a classical system coupling to gravity via minimum coupling and then quantices the system via canonical quantization~\cite{schwartz2019post1}.
+An alternative approach which also uses a restriction of the dynamics to the single particle sector, considers a classical system coupling to gravity via minimum coupling and then quantizes the system via canonical quantization~\cite{schwartz2019post1}.
 This approach was inspired on work computing relativistic corrections of an atom interacting with the electromagnetic field~\cite{sonnleitner2018mass} and on studies of the dipole coupling between a system of N particles with total charge zero and the electromagnetic field in the presence of a weak gravitational field~\cite{marzlin1995dipole}.
-More recently, a full first-order post-Newtonian expansion has been preformed in~\cite{schwartz2019post2}.
+More recently, a full first-order post-Newtonian expansion has been performed in~\cite{schwartz2019post2}.